Search

 Yes.
 You may donate company stock to the charity and simultaneously...

 Is the gifting or donation of stock that I acquired from an ISO exercise or ESPP purchase a disqualifying disposition?
-What is the tax treatment for early sale?
+What is the tax treatment?
 This is premium content

 A disqualifying disposition occurs if you sell, transfer, exchange, gift, or donate the stock that you acquired without...